Trails Carolina Wilderness Therapy: Proven Results, Compassionate Methods

 Expert wilderness and adventure camp staff for student success and safety Above all else, our wilderness team is there to ensure your child’s safety.
 Dedicated field instructors provide direct, individual care to students as they explore the beauty of the Blue Ridge Mountains, as Field Staff work alongside our Clinical Team and Medical Coordinator to ensure the physical and mental wellbeing of your child are tended to.

 The Residential Team provides quality programming in the classroom and beyond.
-Our dedicated teachers work hard to design an engaging curriculum, and accreditations ensure that credits earned by your child will transfer to most other schools.
+Our dedicated teachers work hard to design an engaging curriculum, and accreditations ensure that credits earned by your child at our wilderness school will transfer to most other schools.
 Beyond the classroom, our equine specialist facilitates students’ connection with our herd of horses, helping them connect with their emotions and better understand non-verbal communication.

 Our Treatment Practices